larytet/MyPerfectThings/self bouncing walking shoes.md

 The shoe allows two ways of customization.
 One way is electronicly limit the assistance.
 The second way via a tighteing screw, or a set of screws.

 The bouncing spring can be hydraulic.
 Conceptually the shoe is the reverse of power harvesting footwear.

+The microntroller relying on an accelerometer/altimeter/pressure sensors/etc registers movement and speed (in several dimensions, depending on capability) to measure impact and weight distribution adapting the timing and power of the provided on every stemp assistance.

 # Links